python/buildmaster-config/README.md

 Run locally:

+    git switch -c reqs
     make regen-requirements
+    git ci -a -m "run make regen-requirements"

 Create a PR.
 Merge the PR.
+The new venv will be recreated automatically on the server.

-Then recreate the venv on the server:
+If something goes wrong, commands to recreate the venv *manually* on the
+server:

     make stop-master
     git pull